wornbb/NonRootSetup/README.md

-Need to reduce those dependencies: autoconf automake autotools-dev libncurses-dev libncursesw5-dev libsigsegv2 m4 yodl
+Need to reduce those dependencies: autoconf automake autotools-dev libncurses-dev libncursesw5-dev libsigsegv2 m4 yodl build-essential g++

+## needed if we are going to compile vscode
+libx11-dev libxkbfile-dev libsecret-1-dev python-is-python3

 Future development may even assume no or bare minimum dependencies.